infralight/terraform-merger/README.md

 - 0.13.X
 - 0.14.X

-## Merger is currently supported in N.Virginia (us-east-1)
+## Terraform Merger is currently supported in N.Virginia (us-east-1)
-This tool is not compatiable for migration terragrunt state files to terraform. without the following requirements applied, the merged state file created will not be fully functional (but can still be in some uses):
+This tool is not compatiable for fully migrating terragrunt state files to terraform single state file.
+Without the following requirements applied, the merged state file will not be fully functional (but can still be in some uses):
-1. All the merged state files must be of the same version and terraform version.
+1. All of the state files must be of the same version and terraform version.
 2. Each terraform resource must have a unique identifier across all the state files.